kaiyuanliu95/CodeCareerConnect/README.md

 4. **Activate the Virtual Environment**

-   Activate the virtual environment to use it for installing dependencies and running the application.
+   Activate the virtual environment to install dependencies and run the application.

    ```
    source venv/bin/activate